Verkhovna Rada: 1917–1990

 The Supreme Soviet of the Ukrainian Soviet Socialist Republic replaced the All-Ukrainian Congress of Soviets and was a type of legislative authority of Soviet Ukraine according to the 1937 Constitution of the Ukrainian SSR.
 The All-Ukrainian Congress of Soviets had already been renamed the Supreme Council in 1927.
 The Congress of Soviets was initiated by its Central Executive Committee, which it elected and held accountable.
 The last chairman of the committee was Hryhoriy Petrovsky (also known as Grigoriy Petrovskiy in Russian transliteration).

 The first elections to the Supreme Council of the Ukrainian SSR took place on 26 June 1938.
-The first session of the parliament took place in Kyiv from 25 July through to 28 July 1938.
-The first Chairman of the council was Mykhailo Burmystenko who later died during World War II.
+The first session of the parliament took place in Kyiv from 25 July to 28 July 1938.
+The first chairman of the council was Mykhailo Burmystenko, who later died during World War II.
 In 1938, a Presidium was elected by the council that was chaired by Leonid Korniyets.
 The Presidium represented the council whenever it was not in session.

-During the war, the Presidium was evacuated to the city of Saratov in the Russian SFSR.
+During the war, the Presidium was evacuated to the city of Saratov in the Russian Soviet Federative Socialist Republic.
 On 29 June 1943, the Presidium issued an order postponing elections for the new convocation for one year while extending the first convocation.
-On 8 January 1944, the Council of Ministers of the Ukrainian SSR in agreement with the Communist Party decided to relocate the Presidium of the Supreme Council from Kharkiv to Kyiv.
+On 8 January 1944, the Council of Ministers of the Ukrainian SSR, in agreement with the Communist Party, decided to relocate the Presidium of the Supreme Council from Kharkiv to Kyiv.
 New elections were scheduled for 9 February 1947 for the Council.